Vision, Values and Ethos

 Enabling our children to succeed now and in the future

-At Rickley Park we are determined to create an inclusive culture of learning where all children will be nurtured but challenged in their thinking, to achieve to the best of their abilities and strive to become lifelong learners.
+At Rickley Park we are determined to create an inclusive culture of learning.
+All children will be nurtured but challenged in their thinking to enable them to achieve to the best of their abilities and strive to become lifelong learners.
 We want to be competing in performance league tables locally and nationally, but we also recognise that not all children have the same chances and support to do this, and we therefore focus on individual targets as a priority over published results.

-We will empower our children to become respected citizens to enable them to make valuable contributions locally, globally and to contribute to our world’s sustainable future.
+Our children are happy and polite.
+We empower them to become respected citizens, to enable them to make valuable contributions locally, globally and to contribute to our world’s sustainable future.
 Our children learn manners and develop empathy and respect during their time at Rickley Park and they also learn independence, which is crucial for lifelong success.

-In addition to this, we have some very simple expectations with regards to behaviour but acknowledge that some children need time and nurture (for a variety of reasons) to enable them to follow these rules;
+We have some very simple expectations with regards to behaviour but acknowledge that some children need time and additional nurture (for a variety of reasons) to enable them to follow these rules;

 All staff are committed to a 'no shout' rule, unless it is to warn of immediate danger, and therefore we promote a culture of listening when there is a problem to resolve the issue for all.

 It is important to remember however that all our staff are people and people do sometimes make mistakes.
 When mistakes happens, we will acknowledge them and rectify any issues immediately and apologise accordingly.
 We do expect parents to understand this and work with the school in close partnership.
 We all have the same commitment and values to your children.
 Please respect the Rickley Park team and work with us to achieve the best possible outcomes for your children.

 What are we trying to achieve at Rickley Park?